waelwalid/laravel-database-sync/README.md

 * ***DB_**** - Provides options to set the local database connection details.

 * ***REMOTE\_DB_**** - Provides options to set the remote staging or production database connection details.

+## Donate
+If you like this package, don't hesitate to give it a [Start](https://github.com/waelwalid/laravel-database-sync) or donate via [Paypal](paypal.me/WaelWalid) .